code-rush/givel-info/givel/README.md

                  Provide location only when the user have their location services on for the application.
 The location should be a string in the following
                  syntax: "City, State".
+  - IMPORTANT: Handle that the users should not be able to create empty post on the client side.

+- **edit post**
+  - Path: /api/v1/users/post/edit
+  - Method: **PUT**
+  - Content-Type: application/json
+  - Data: content, post_id, post_key
+  - Return: *200 OK* Status Code and message if post edited successfully.
+  - Description: Edits post content.
+Once post is created, only the content is allowed to be edited.